arduino/docs-content/content/hardware/08.edu/solution-and-kits/matter-discovery-bundle/datasheet/datasheet.md

 #### Modulino® Distance (SKU: ABX00102)

 <p style="text-align: justify;">The Modulino Distance module is a compact sensor module featuring a Time-of-Flight (ToF) proximity sensor for accurate distance measurements.
 It is ideal for presence detection, object proximity sensing, and occupancy monitoring applications.
-The module connects via the Qwiic interface for simple integration with with the Nano Connector Carrier and can be daisy-chained with other Modulino nodes.</p>
+The module connects via the Qwiic interface for simple integration with the Nano Connector Carrier and can be daisy-chained with other Modulino nodes.</p>

 <img src="assets/modulino_distance.jpg" alt="The Modulino Distance module" style="width: 45%; height: auto;"></img>